Ethel Hassell

-Ethel Hassell (1857-1933) was a colonial author who lived near Albany, Western Australia.
+Ethel Hassell (nee Clifton, 1857-1933) was a colonial author who lived near Albany, Western Australia.
 She wrote several texts on the colony and Nyungar peoples of Southwest Australia, especially those she knew at the region around Broome Hill, Albany, and toward Doubtful Islands Bay.

 Biography

 Born in 1857 to Sophia Harriet (née Adcock) and William Carmalt Clifton (1820–1885) in Middlesex, England, her father's occupation as an agent of P&O had the family located to Mauritius in 1859 then the Western Australian port of Albany in 1861.
-Ethel Clifton and her elder sisters were placed among an elite of P&O officials in Albany society, and commercial rivals to the family of Albert Young Hassell, whom she eventually married on June 22, 1878 at a church in Perth.
+Ethel Clifton and her elder sisters were placed among an elite of P&O officials in Albany society, and commercial rivals to the family of Albert Young Hassell, whom she eventually married on 22 June 1878 at a church in Perth.
 The couple had three daughters and four sons, she died 30 October 1933.

 Hassell lived at a station at Jerramungup, remote from large towns and a great distance south of the state's capital Perth.
 She closely associated with the people of the area for an extended period in the late nineteenth century, recording their beliefs and creation stories on flora, fauna, and the landscape in a diary that was published as My Dusky Friends in 1975.
 Her reverence for the subject matter is regarded as unusual for the period, as is her thoroughness and care in inclusion of material that included interviews with women of all ages.

-She corresponded with D. S. Davidson on a manuscript (c.
+She corresponded with Daniel Sutherland Davidson on a manuscript (c.
 1930) submitted to Macmillan Publishers toward the end of her life, research that he edited for publication as 'Notes on the ethnology of the Wheelman Tribe of south-western Australia' (1936).
-This followed her own work Myths and folktales of the Wheelman tribe of South-Western Australia (1934) on the Willman people.
+This followed her own work Myths and folktales of the Wheelman tribe of South-Western Australia (1934) on the Wiilman people.